Student Privacy Notice

 Why we collect and use this information:

-- To process applications, including sending relevant marketing materials relating to your application, such as event reminders and joining instructions
+- Process applications, including sending relevant marketing materials relating to your application, such as event reminders and joining instructions

-- To comply with the law regarding data sharing.
+- Comply with the law regarding data sharing.

 How is this collected?

 Most of the information above is collected directly from yourself via an application or enrolment form.
 However, some information such as previous qualifications, or special needs, may be collected from other organisations such as the Department for Education (DfE), the Local Education Authority, or your previous school.

 Data will be stored in a range of different places, including student information management systems, on paper in stored secure places, or on electronic documents within a secure network.

 The lawful basis on which we use this information:

 As part of General Data Protection Regulations (GDPR), Bishop Burton College needs to process data so we can provide you with the highest standards of education and training we are able to give, and to meet its legal obligations from government organisations including the DfE and the Office for Students.
 Data regarding employment status and benefits is required to assess your eligibility for fee remission or support.